SandraT22/pig-dice-game/README.md

+Known Bugs:
+* Malfunction when CPU played with 2 dice.
+Keeps going on its own and speeds up.
+* Sound effect plays when page is loaded and not when a button is clicked.

 Describe:

 Test: Test will see if user can roll a dice and receive a random numbre between 1 and 6 back.